CodeTornato/Planning_Control_Carla/README.md

 # Planning_Control_Carla

-its a method for varification of the planning algorithm.
+it's a method for varification of the planning algorithm.

 branch -- main test